Tarnarmour/FlightDynamics_Eigenstructure/README.md

         K, E, V = assign(A, B, des_poles, des_V, list_of_D)

 K will be the assigned gain matrix, with E and V as the achieved eigenvalues and eigenvectors.

+## Implementation in the MAV Project
+In chap6/autopilot_eig there is an AutoPilotEig class which uses either regular pole placement or eigenstructure assignment.
+It has the same inputs as the regular AutoPilot class, but with an additinal input to the Autopilot.update() function, type='eigen', which controls whether or not eigenstructure assignment gains are used.
+Gains are controlled in the __init__ function, where the desired poles, eigenvectors, and D matrices can be edited.